WG-SpaceCoder/AutoTrimps/README.md

 ## Recent changes

+3/23/2016
+- Added a run time graph that displays the total run time for each of your portals.
+- Large numbers should now be thousands delimited

 3/22/2016
 - Prestige setting will now default to Polierarm instead of Off.
 Added some clarification about its function to the tooltip.